This entry relates to the Assignment activity.

 If you have any queries around the suitability of the Assignment extension tool in your topic, please contact your local eLearning support team.

 College support staff see a third menu option with additional settings, which are currently not functional.
-Click the button below for further information about these settings.
+Click the link below for further information about these settings.

 Set policy messages allows College staff to change the messages sent to students.
 This change will then be applied to all topics in the college.